faderblade/datasets/README.md

 # datasets
-File collection of datasets used
+File collection of datasets used from past projects